LikeMindsCommunity/ai-mvp/README.md

   - `core/` - Core generator functionality
   - `config/` - Configuration settings
   - `utils/` - Utility functions
-- `integration/` - Flutter test project for code deployment
+- `integration/` - Template Flutter project used as a base for code deployment
-- `output/` - Directory for saving generated code
+- `output/` - Directory for projects and generated code
+  - `{project_id}/` - One directory per project
+    - `integration/` - Flutter test project specific to this project
+    - `generations/` - All code generations for this project

+## Code Generation Flow

+The service follows an efficient project-based generation model:

+1. Each project gets its own directory and Flutter integration environment
+2. Multiple generations within the same project reuse the same Flutter environment
+3. Each generation is stored as a separate file but deployed to the same integration environment
+4. This approach optimizes resource usage while maintaining isolation between different projects

 ## License